Fit as a Mama Bear

 Options For The Healthy Chocolate Topping

-The chocolate topping is a blend of cacao butter and cacao powder (learn more about the benefits of cacao powder and the difference between it and cocoa powder).
+The chocolate is a blend of cacao butter and cacao powder (learn more about the benefits of cacao powder and the difference between it and cocoa powder).

 The thing with homemade protein bars is that you can always tweak them.
 I’ve kept this protein bars recipe extremely simple so that just about everyone can whip it up.